 - Thousands of verified reviews

-Why it made the list: The tiffin design is brilliant for anyone who eats multi-component meals.
-Three completely separate steel bowls mean a protein, a grain, and a side pack without cross-contamination, and the all-metal construction means zero chemical interaction with food.
-The downside: not leak-proof for thin liquids (the lids sit on top without gaskets).
-Best for drier meals.
+Why it made the list: The stacked-tier design is ideal for anyone who eats multi-component meals.
+Three separate stainless compartments keep a protein, a grain, and a side apart without cross-contamination, and the stainless food-contact surfaces mean no plastic touching your food.
+The included spork, spoon, and fork make it a self-contained lunch kit for work or travel.

 6. Epic Pure Water Filter Pitcher — Best for Cooking Water